COR-OPT/SuperPolyak.py/README.md

   - Superpolyak outperforms Polyak both in terms of time and oracle calls (evals of $f$ and its gradient).
 ![Performance Plot](figures/max_linear_regression.png)

-### Example 2: Solving a smooth and strongly convex optimization
+### Example 2: Solving a smooth and strongly convex optimization problem

 Let's try to solve the following optimization problem: